 Introduction

-Centrelink accepts and determines effective claims (1.1.E.10) for PLP including claims for a PPL period and claims for flexible PPL days.
+Centrelink accepts and determines effective claims (1.1.E.10) for PLP.
 Generally, there is a 2-stage determination process as outlined below, to enable parents to lodge claims and make decisions about their care arrangements in advance of their child's birth or placement for adoption.

 Initial eligibility determination